The best and hidden sights and treasures of this medieval beauty. Half or full day tour for individual and groups.

 A unique experience: drive a Ferrari through the florentine hills and at the end you will recive a card with the video of your test drive

-Drive your Ferrari and discover the hills of the Chianti region surrounded by Tuscany's most famous vineyards and stop for a break and taste Cappuccino at the stunning Greve in Chianti square.
+Drive your Ferrari and discover the hills of the Chianti region surrounded by Tuscany's most famous vineyards.

-Drive a Ferrari up on the hills surrounding Florence and join Fiesole where a little aperitif in a beautiful garden with is waiting for you
+Drive a Ferrari up on the hills of Florence and join an aperitif in a beautiful garden in Fiesole.